datanav/docs/core-principles.rst

 single resource.
 This makes it easy to continuously develop the platform-wide, domain-wide, or functionality-wide data models needed in the data platform.
-The composite object representation linking all the different representations across systems is stored as a single object in global datasets.
-The representation is stored in a standard `JSON <https://en.wikipedia.org/wiki/JSON>`_ based format, and continuously updated with data from all source systems.
+The composite object representation linking all the different representations across systems is stored as a single object in :ref:`global datasets <concepts-global-datasets>`.

+The representation is stored in a standard
+`JSON <https://en.wikipedia.org/wiki/JSON>`_ based format, and continuously updated with data from all source systems.
 The complete object is stored in one global dataset only, and in a single data